Skip to main content

 What Are the Potential Side Effects and How Are They Mitigated?

 Because peptide therapy stimulates the body’s own production of HGH, it generally has a more favorable safety profile than direct HGH administration.
-The body’s natural negative feedback loops remain intact, which helps prevent the excessively high and sustained levels of HGH and that are associated with more significant side effects.
-However, potential can occur and are typically dose-dependent.
+The body’s natural negative feedback loops remain intact, which helps prevent the excessively high and sustained levels of HGH and IGF-1 that are associated with more significant side effects.
+However, potential side effects can occur and are typically dose-dependent.

 • Water Retention ∞ A mild increase in fluid retention, sometimes noticed in the hands and feet, can occur initially as the body adapts to higher HGH levels.
 This is usually transient and resolves as the protocol continues.